ulvvi/ulvvi/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-My name's Guilherme (I go by Ulvv in the internet) and I like coding a variety of things Well, you can see that for yourself in this page.
+My name's Guilherme (I go by Ulvv in the internet) and I like coding a variety of things.
+Well, you can see that for yourself in this page.